ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ## Private Cloud

 - **Description**: Dedicated resources for one organization
-- **Example**: On-premise or hosted (e.g., VMware)
+- **Example**: On-premise or hosted (e.g., VMware, OpenStack)
 - **Pros**: Control, security

 ::: {.notes}

-Contrast: "Private cloud is your own office—more control, but you pay for it."
+Private cloud is like owning your office.
+You get more control.
+You also pay more up-front for setting up things, and you pay recurring expenses like utility bills.

+If you use something like VMWare, you will pay recurring license fees.

 :::